MiRo1310/ioBroker.telegram-menu/docs/en/README.md

 Easily create Telegram Menus

-You can create a separate menu for each user, or you can use the global user to generate the same menu for all users.
+You can create different groups with separate menus, and then assign users to them.

 ### Navigation